Chen wins 3rd straight worlds, beating Olympic champ Hanyu

 STOCKHOLM (AP) — Nathan Chen put himself in the company of history’s best figure skaters, becoming the first American since Scott Hamilton to win a third consecutive World Figure Skating Championships men’s title.

 Chen was dynamic in easily surpassing two-time Olympic champ Yuzuru Hanyu of Japan in the free skate and stamp himself as the man to beat at next year’s Beijing Olympics.
-Indeed, Hanyu struggled enough Saturday to fall to third place behind 17-year-old countryman Yuma Kagiyama, who took silver in his first senior worlds.
+Hanyu struggled mightily Saturday and fell to to third place behind 17-year-old countryman Yuma Kagiyama, who took silver in his first senior worlds.

+“The fact I’m able to be here at this world championships after this unprecedented year, it’s amazing.
+I’m elated right now,” Chen said.
+“I just tried to really remind myself to enjoy being here.
+I don’t know how many more world championships I’ll get to be at.
+Doing that, I was able to be a lot more calm.”

 No one has had the jumping mastery of Chen.
 His “Quad King” reputation is well founded, and he landed his five four-rotation jumps with what NBC analyst Johnny Weir dubbed “technical wizardry.”
 But there was more to it: an intensity, even a ferocity, as if Chen was conquering each quad rather than simply completing them.
 Plus a balance of artistry and technique that has improved since 2017, when Chen won his first of five successive U.S. titles.